natenka/pyneng-book-en/docs/source/exercises/05_exercises.rst

 Task 5.1b
 ~~~~~~~~~~~~

-Modify script from task 5.1so that a list of possible parameters is displayed when you ask for parameter.
-List of parameters should be obtained from dictionary, not written manually.
+Modify the script from task 5.1a so that, when requesting a parameter,
+a list of possible parameters was displayed.
+The list of parameters must be obtained
+from the dictionary, rather than written manually.

-Display information about corresponding parameter of specified device.
+Display information about the corresponding parameter of the specified device.

-Example of script execution:
+An example of script execution:

 ::